 One area that may provide guidance is the statutory and regulatory regime surrounding offers of securities under the Securities Act.
 In that context, the number of offerees would not affect whether a "public" distribution has occurred, but the sophistication of the investors involved would.
-Building on those principles, if persons attending the "one on one" meeting were "accredited investors" within the meaning of (continued)
+Building on those principles, if persons attending the "one on one" meeting were "accredited investors" within the meaning of Rule 501 of Regulation D under the Securities Act or "qualified institutional buyers" within the meaning of Rule 144A under the Securities Act, an argument could be made that a disclosure is not "public" for purposes of reporting on Form 8-K.